Nishigandha-Pawar/Nishigandha-Pawar/README.md

 ## 👩‍🎓 Education & Background

--  A Computer Science Engineering graduate with a passion for data and analytics.
+-  A Computer Science graduate with a passion for data and analytics.
-- Nashik, Maharashtra, India

 ## 🌟 What I Do